msbnewman/VirtualPetLab/README.md

 # VirtualPetLab

 In this lab, you will design and implement a set of Java classes to represent a Virtual Pet based on the popular '90s Tamagotchi game.
+The instructions in this guide describe the minimum acceptable criteria for a lab submission.
+You will need to expand upon the tasks described below in order to implement your proposed design.

 ## VirtualPet1: Simple Pet